I am an award-winning accomplished lawyer and a devoted and strong advocate in Domestic Violence, Divorce, and Business Law.

-6. I begin your case.
+6. I begin working on your case.

 I have a Juris Doctor from the University of Pittsburgh School of Law.
 I graduated from law school in 2004.
-I took the Maryland Bar by exam, and based on my score, I was able to waive into the DC Bar (instead of having to test into the DC Bar).
+I took the Maryland Bar by exam and, based on my score, I was able to waive into the DC Bar (instead of having to test into the DC Bar).
 I excelled and won an award in Legal Research, Writing, and Analysis and was appointed to a Univeristy of Pittsburgh law journal for two years.

 I take retainers based on estimated costs of your case.
 I also will use a sliding-scale-type approach for those with limited means based on demonstrated need.

 After taking many legal education courses I found a calling in domestic violence, divorce, PI, and business law.

 (1) A cybersecurity company that needed contracts for its indpendent contractor relationships.

 (2) People who need to enforce some aspect of their divorce judgments after their divorce is granted and their spouse does not comply with the judge's order.